Talking Health Tech: How AI is Transforming Acute Care Documentation

 Justin Mardjuki: I'm a bit biased because I grew up at the beginning of my SaaS journey at Box, which at the time was competing with Dropbox, and they took polar opposite approaches.
 Box was very enterprise IT driven, very compliance, security heavy.
 Dropbox was 'use what you will, and we hope IT won't find out about it'.

 And so in the AI Scribe space, we see a lot of solutions that are bottoms up clinician by clinician, put a credit card down, shadow IT.
 There's really an upper limit to what you could do with those kinds of solutions because they're not going to be aligned with how the group thinks about billing or quality measures.
 We've taken not necessarily a top down approach, but a more methodical approach where either at a site level or at a system level, you're able to enforce those kinds of guidelines across your physicians.
-And, the physicians also like it because it means less documentation burden for them.
-Architecting it in that way, I think is the right partnership between group leadership and clinicians on the ground.

 Justin Mardjuki: I'm really excited to see how Sayvant impacts the efficiency metrics we talked about.
 You're also seeing much more eagerness to partner across the ecosystem – you're seeing RCM trying to get upstream into workflow.
 You're starting to see companies that own clinical content or clinical guidelines, want to embed in workflow.
 So that's going to be a really interesting space over the next 6 to 12 months to think about how we incorporate these upstream or downstream partners while we have the clinician's attention and focus at the point of diagnosis and assessment.